circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

       - report
 ```

 The `action` parameter will default to `build` on pushes.
 Below is an example of supplying a different value using API v2 Trigger a New Pipeline endpoint and Pipeline Parameters to select a different workflow to run, in this case, `report`.
+Remember to substitute [`project-slug`({{ site.baseurl }}/2.0/api-developers-guide/#getting-started-with-the-api) for your values.

 ```sh
 curl -X POST https://circleci.com/api/v2/project/{project-slug}/pipeline \